Fashion Designers Need To Know CAD To Stay Competitive

-It then offers an array of add-on softwares for very specific needs such as Dobby & Dobby Pro, Coloring Pro, Print Studio Suite (including Easy Map Creator Pro, Storyboard & Cataloging Pro, Easy knit, Weave & Coloring Pro, Design & Repeat Pro, and Color Reduction & Cleaning Pro).
-One advantage NedGraphics has in the ability to send files directly to the loom or printer.
+It then offers an array of add-on software for very specific needs such as Dobby & Dobby Pro, Coloring Pro, Print Studio Suite (including Easy Map Creator Pro, Storyboard & Cataloging Pro, Easy knit, Weave & Coloring Pro, Design & Repeat Pro, and Color Reduction & Cleaning Pro).
+One advantage NedGraphics has is the ability to send files directly to the loom or printer.

 Kaledo by Lectra- Starting price is $4000.

 This software replaced to older U4ia program offered by Lectra.

 - Weave- Included yarn library & weave library.
 You can work in flat mode or yarn mode.

 - Print – Includes color reduction, repeat & layering abilities.

 - Knit – Includes yarn libraries.
 You can work in flat mode or yarn mode.